williamcfrancis/Visual-Question-Answering-using-Stacked-Attention-Networks/README.md

 4. You can change the 'question' variable to a question you'd like to ask.

 ## Results
-This project aimed to implement a Visual Question Answering system using a multimodal architecture.
 The advanced DL approach, which included a stacked attention layer, outperformed the baseline, producing an accuracy of 54.82%.
 The stacked attention layers helped in multi-step reasoning and focusing on relevant portions of the image to detect the answer.

 Accuracies of the three approaches on different types of questions:
 ![image](https://user-images.githubusercontent.com/38180831/213110943-41998ffc-811c-4a0b-9625-c4fe727aa880.png)